enbock/corejs-w3c/examples/HelloWorld.md

 	</html>

 The `core.js` file we load simple from the `npm install` created folder.
-You see that here will loaded a `main.js` file.
-That is our main program:
+Also you can see that we loaded herea `main.js` file.
+That is our main
+ program:

 	/* global CoreJs, namespace, use */
 	namespace("HelloWorld", function() {
 		/**
 		 * Main programm
 		 */
 		function Main() {
 			CoreJs.Event.Listener.call(this);
 		}